au-re/appiot-demo/README.md

-# appiot-demo
+# Appiot Demo

-🌡️Small visualization in D3 using the appiot platform
+Small visualization in D3 using the appiot platform, displays temperature and humidity values.